Adriwin06/Better-of-Fabric-3/README.md

 ---

 The modpack is available on both [CurseForge](https://www.curseforge.com/minecraft/modpacks/better-of-fabric-3) and [Modrinth](https://modrinth.com/modpack/better-of-fabric-3), so choose the one you prefer.
-The only thing that is only on CurseForge is the server pack since we can't upload file larger than 500mb on Modrinth.
+The only thing that is only on CurseForge is the server pack, since we can't upload files larger than 500mb on Modrinth.